-Submission Deadline: September 18, 2013
+Submission Deadline: September 25, 2019

 Description To recognize demonstrated excellence in teaching performance during the formative years of an architectural teaching career.

 ACSA and AIAS are jointly sponsoring the award to recognize outstanding teaching abilities exhibited by faculty with a maximum of 10 academic semesters or 15 quarters of full-time teaching experience.
-Submissions should convey how they address ideas of cultural, social, economical, or environmental sustainability.

 Each submission shall contain the following information: